homerhanumat/lzchugo/content/_index.md

 ### COVID Protocols (Also Please Read Carefully)

-Our COVID-safety protocols are determined in part by requirements imposed by the Friends on all who use their space, and in part by considerations of safety for vulnerable members and for vulnerable people who live in the same household with some of our members.
+Our COVID-safety protocols are determined in part by requirements set by the Friends on all who use their space, and in part by considerations of safety for vulnerable members and for vulnerable people who live in the same household with some of our members.

 The protocols will change over time with the COVID situation.
 Currently they are:

 * You must be vaccinated in order to attend.
-* All persons must wear a mask.
 * Mats and cushions will be spaced apart (this is easy in our large meeting space).
-* Practice reasonable social distancing (e.g., generally stay six feet apart, and no hugs yet).

-All that being said, we do very much look forward to seeing you in person again soon!

 ## Welcome!